Thomas Cockburn

 Call: 2015

-Tom has a busy chancery practice, with a particular focus on property, contentious trust and probate, and insolvency (both personal and corporate).
-He regularly appears in the Chancery Division of the High Court and in the County Court, as well as before more specialist tribunals such as the Property Chamber of the First Tier Tribunal.
+Tom has a busy chancery practice, with a particular focus on contentious trusts and probate, insolvency (both personal and corporate), and property litigation.
+He is an experienced trial advocate, and regularly appears in the Chancery Division of the High Court and in the County Court, as well as before specialist tribunals such as the Property Chamber of the First Tier Tribunal.

-He is ranked as a ‘Rising Star’ in Insolvency by Legal 500, in which he is described as “very focused and detailed with a good ability to absorb facts and get to the nub of the matter.”
+He is ranked as a Leading Junior in Insolvency and Property Litigation by Legal 500, in which he is described as “very focused and detailed with a good ability to absorb facts and get to the nub of the matter” and “able to think outside of the box and come up with a workable solution where all parties are happy with the outcome.”

-Tom was appointed to the Attorney General’s C Panel of Junior Counsel to the Crown for a five-year term from September 2020, and acts in that capacity for a number of government departments and bodies including the Department for Business and Trade, HMRC and the Official Receiver.
+During his five-year appointment to the Attorney General’s C Panel of Junior Counsel to the Crown, Tom acted for a number of governmental departments and bodies including the Department for Business and Trade, HMRC, the Official Receiver and the Court Funds Office.
+He has developed a particular expertise in director disqualification work.

 Tom’s insolvency practice encompasses both personal and corporate insolvency, and he acts for office-holders as well as individuals and directors.
 His experience includes applications to set aside antecedent transactions, claims against directors for misfeasance, breach of trust and breach of fiduciary duties, administration applications, and applications within bankruptcy proceedings.

-Tom is frequently instructed by HMRC and the Official Receiver in insolvency cases, and by the Secretary of State for Business and Trade in director disqualification proceedings.
+During his appointment to the Attorney General’s C Panel of Junior Counsel Tom was instructed by HMRC and the Official Receiver in insolvency cases, and by the Secretary of State for Business and Trade in director disqualification proceedings.

 Tom’s recent cases include: